kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 By default, all safe sysctls are allowed.

-- *forbiddenSysctls* - excludes specific sysctls.
+- `forbiddenSysctls` - excludes specific sysctls.
 You can forbid a combination of safe and unsafe sysctls in the list.
-To forbid setting any sysctls, use * on its own
+To forbid setting any sysctls, use `*` on its own.
-- *allowedUnsafeSysctls* - allows specific sysctls that had been disallowed by the default list, so long as these are not listed in forbiddenSysctls.
+- `allowedUnsafeSysctls` - allows specific sysctls that had been disallowed by the default list, so long as these are not listed in `forbiddenSysctls`.

 Refer to the [Sysctl documentation]( /docs/concepts/cluster-administration/sysctl-cluster/#podsecuritypolicy).